jacob-church/signal/edu/v3/SIMPLE_OPTIMIZATIONS.md

 sure we want to run its `compute` function, because that might be very expensive.
 Well, if that's true, the most expensive part of the function _isn't_ calling `get()` on dependencies.
 It's what we intend to _do_ with that information.
-Further, this entire process is recursive: when we ask Producers for their values, _they too_ will look at their dependencies skeptically and avoid recomputing where possible.
+Further, this entire process is recursive: when we ask `Producer`s for their values, _they too_ will look at their dependencies skeptically and avoid recomputing where possible.
 So it may be that our dependencies don't have to recompute either to settle the matter!
-Either way: after calling `get()` we can say with absolute confidence _whether the Producer has changed or not_.
+Either way: after calling `get()` we can say with absolute confidence _whether the `Producer` has changed or not_.

 > [**Prev - Optimizations**](../v3/SIMPLE_OPTIMIZATIONS.md)